OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Introduction

 \section{Introduction}

 Humans experience the world through multiple senses: sight, hearing, touch, smell, and taste.
 This multi-sensory integration is fundamental to how humans understand the surroundings and communicate.
-As large language models (LLMs) evolve, it is important to train them with multiple modalities: speech, text, and images, to mimic human interaction.
+As large language models (LLMs) evolve, it is increasingly important for them to process multiple modalities such as speech, text, and images to better mimic human interaction.
 For instance, when asking about an object, we often point to it while asking a question.
-In this scenario, we expect an AI assistant to process a multimodal triplet: the \textit{visual information} (what we're pointing at), the \textit{spoken information} (our question), and the contextual knowledge required to provide a \textit{culturally appropriate response} (see Figure \ref{fig:oasis_sample}).
+In this setting, an AI assistant must reason over a multimodal triplet: \textit{visual information}, \textit{spoken information} (the question), and contextual knowledge needed for a \textit{culturally appropriate response} (Figure~\ref{fig:oasis_sample}).

-Crucially, this contextual knowledge is not universal: it is shaped by culture and language.
-Thus, successful multimodal reasoning requires grounding these signals in the specific cultural and linguistic context of the interaction, as gestures, phrasing, and interpretations vary dramatically across societies.
-However, current models are typically biased toward Western contexts \citep{nayak-etal-2024-benchmarking,ananthram2025see}, often overlooking cultural and religious nuances in underrepresented languages.
-While recent resources (e.g., \citep{li2024culturepark}) advance cultural evaluation, they generally focus only on text or image-text pairs, missing the essential \emph{object–question–culture} triplet and rarely including spoken queries needed for real-world multimodal grounding.
+Crucially, this contextual knowledge is not universal; it is shaped by culture and language.
+Successful multimodal reasoning therefore requires grounding perception and language in the cultural and linguistic context of the interaction, as gestures, phrasing, and interpretations vary across societies.
+However, current models are largely strong in high-resource contexts \citep{nayak-etal-2024-benchmarking,ananthram2025see}, leaving substantial room to better capture cultural and religious nuances in underrepresented languages.
+Existing resources remain limited: most focus on text-only or image--text settings, or introduce speech in isolation \citep{li2024culturepark,Rasheed2025PALO,Alam2024Maya,yue2024pangea}.
+As a result, they rarely capture the full \emph{object--question--culture} interaction and seldom include spoken queries grounded in visual context, both of which are essential for real-world multimodal reasoning.